galaxyproject/admin-training/sessions/02-basic-server/get-galaxy.md

 You should see default Galaxy running.

-.footnote[Note that first startup needs internet connection and takes longer than the subsequent ones.]
+.footnote[Note that first startup needs an Internet connection and takes longer than the subsequent ones.]

 ---
 # What happened?